 Help to Buy

-The government has created the Help to Buy schemes to help hard-working people like you take steps to buy your own home.
+The government has created the Help to Buy schemes to help hard-working first time buyers like you take steps to buy your own home.

 How does Help to Buy work?

 With a Help to Buy Equity Loan the Government can lend you up to 20% of the cost of your first new home.
 You will then only need a 5% deposit and a 75% mortgage to make up the rest of the value.

 There are no loan fees charged on the 20% loan for the first five years of owning your home.
 You can pay back the loan at any time, or alternatively when you sell your home.
 If you still have the loan when you do come to sell, you will repay it at this stage.
 So if you initially purchased with a 5% deposit and 75% mortgage, you will repay 20% of the home’s value at the time you sell.